 AREAS: The Black Hills is home to some amazing national parks and monuments: Mt.
 Rushmore, Wind Cave and Jewel Cave National Parks, Badlands, and Crazy Horse.
 Plus, the amazing Custer State Park

-THINGS TO DO: There is much more to do than hike and look at Mt.
+THINGS TO DO: There are so many more things to do than hike and look at Mt.
 Rushmore.
 Explore the 1880 train, Reptile Gardens, slip down a natural waterslide, or go on a scenic drive

-GREAT CITIES TO STAY OR CHECK OUT: Explore some amazing mountain towns including Deadwood, Keystone, Hill City, and Rapid City
+GREAT CITIES TO STAY OR CHECK OUT: Explore some amazing mountain towns, including Deadwood, Keystone, Hill City, and Rapid City plus where to stay or camp while visiting

 GET QUIRKY: Want something REALLY different?
-Check out Devil’s Tower and Wall Drug
+Check out Devils Tower and Wall Drug

 WHERE TO EAT: Check out the best places to eat in and around Mt.
-Rushmore plus where to eat in each city
+Rushmore.

 WATCH: Enjoy videos of the amazing Black Hills while learning our best tips for visiting by watching our Black Hills YouTube Playlist